99-metrics/ga-realtime-alerting/README.md

 # ga-realtime-alerting
-Uses Google Apps Script to query the Google Analytics Realtime API on a schedule - every 5, 10, 15 or 30 minutes - and sends an email alert user-defined metric thresholds are reached.
+Uses Google Apps Script to query the Google Analytics Realtime API on a schedule - every 5, 10, 15 or 30 minutes - and sends an email alert when user-defined metric thresholds are reached.

 # Setup guide